sebader/teams-distributor/README.md

 ```
 az deployment group create -g  myresource-group --template-file .\main.json -p prefix=myprefix -p locationSecondary=westeurope -p loadBalancingMode=userLanguage -p backends="de=https://teams.microsoft.com/l/meetup-join/19%3ameeting_GERMAN1;fr=https://teams.microsoft.com/l/meetup-join/19%3ameeting_FRENCH1;en=https://teams.microsoft.com/l/meetup-join/19%3ameeting_ENGLISH1,https://teams.microsoft.com/l/meetup-join/19%3ameeting_ENGLISH2"
 ```

+In this mode, the browser request header `Accept-Language` is being used to determine which URL to use.
+Alternatively the query parameter `?lang=` can be set, which will then take precedence.
+For example: [https://{MYPREFIX}globalfrontdoor.azurefd.net?lang=fr]() to force French as the language.

 #### Deploy through the Azure Portal
 As an alternative to using command line, you can also deploy through the Azure Portal directly and set the parameters accordingly.